-"The noblest pleasure is the joy of understanding." - Leonardo da Vinci Leonardo da Vinci was an Italian inventor, artist, and polymath who lived during the Renaissance period.
+"The noblest pleasure is the joy of understanding."

+- Leonardo da Vinci

+Leonardo da Vinci was an Italian inventor, artist, and multi-talented genius who lived during the Renaissance period.
 He was born in 1452 in the town of Vinci, Italy to Piero da Vinci and a peasant woman named Caterina.
 As the illegitimate son of an Italian gentleman, young Leonardo received an informal education in Latin, geometry, and mathematics.
 At age 14, he became an apprentice to one of the best artists in Florence, Verrocchio.
-It was in Verrocchio's workshop that Leonardo most likely learned a wide variety of artistic skills, including metallurgy, leather working, painting, sculpting, mechanics, and chemistry.
-Even once he acquired his own workshop and qualified as a master in an artists' guild, he continued to collaborate with his master teacher until 1476.
+It was in Verrocchio's workshop that Leonardo most likely learned a wide variety of artistic skills, including metallurgy, leather working, painting, sculpting, mechanics, and even chemistry.
+Even after he attained his own workshop and qualified as a master in an artists' guild, he continued to collaborate with his master teacher until 1476.